-Ashes are known by many different names which include cremated remains, cremated ashes, human ashes and a new on one on me when doing research for this article – “cremains“.
+Ashes are known by many different names which include cremated remains, cremated ashes, human ashes and a new one for me when doing research for this article – “cremains“.

 Can you take ashes through airport security

 When flying with cremated remains the TSA allows you to take them through airport security but it is recommended that you carry them in a temporary travel ashes urn rather than in a solid, metal or other containers which will not allow the penetration of x-rays.
 The most popular is the Lilaine Memorials Airline Safe Urn which is available from Amazon.

 Of course, you can also carry an empty urn with you in which to place the ashes after the flight, prior to burial or scattering.
 These are the most popular available.

 It is also recommended that you take a death certificate and/or any cremation documentation you have with you, in case you are asked to show it.